Network File System (NFS) 3.0 protocol support in Azure Blob Storage (preview)

 Blob storage now supports the Network File System (NFS) 3.0 protocol.
-This support enables Linux clients to mount a container in Blob storage from an Azure Virtual Machine (VM) or a computer on-premises.
+This support provides Linux file system compatibility at object storage scale and prices and enables Linux clients to mount a container in Blob storage from an Azure Virtual Machine (VM) or a computer on-premises.

 General workflow: Mounting a storage account container

 Your Linux clients can mount a container in Blob storage from an Azure Virtual Machine (VM) or a computer on-premises.
 To mount a storage account container, you'll have to do these things.